 Finding the RIGHT Compromise

-My strong ‘arty’ side helps me here.
+My ‘arty’ side helps me here.
 Having a sense of rhythm and sound keeps me in line.
-But more so, music can inspire me.
+But more so, some music can inspire me.
 It is my reason for dancing.
-I work on a piece because I feel its spirit, which has been somewhat covered by debris of wear.
+I work on a piece because I feel its spirit, which has been somewhat covered by debris of wear over time.

-Through my work, I feel this spirit being freed.
+Through my work (tickling the Tango), I feel this spirit being freed.
 If this sense of liberation progresses, then I know, I am on the right track.
 If not, then I back paddle through the stages of saved versions, until it feels right again.

 It’s getting technical

-Excessive volume and occurrence of high frequencies are often accompanied by a quicker beat caused by a playback speed of the record faster than intended.
-A frequency spectrum analyser provides the frequency distribution and the tonal key.
+Excessive volume and occurrence of high frequencies are often accompanied by a quicker beat, all these effects can be caused by a playback speed of the record faster than intended.
+A frequency spectrum analyser provides the frequency distribution and the tonal key, the key at which song is heard.
 Often is not the key the song has been composed in.

-If I can find the original key, (which is frequently half a tone lower, sometimes more) I reduce the speed and often this change is sufficient.
-If a piece appears still too fast (too uncomfortable for dancing), the tempo can be reduced to up to ten percent without losing sound quality and remaining in the same key.
+If I can find the original key, (which is often a semitone lower, sometimes more) I reduce the playback speed, which also reduces the pitch and often this change is sufficient.
+If a piece still appears too fast (too uncomfortable for dancing), the tempo (no change in pitch) can be reduced to up to ten percent without losing sound quality.

-If I can’t make up my mind, I dance to it.
+If I can’t make up my mind, I dance to it, this will tell me.

-The frequency distribution levels of a section tell whether signal strength was lost during recording or distorted through mechanical wear of the record’s material.
-Going through the song, I gently amplify or dampen sections individually, always checking the consequence.
+The frequency distribution levels of a section of a song tell whether signal strength was lost during recording or distorted through mechanical wear of the record’s material.
+Going through the song, I gently amplify or dampen sections individually, mostly only certain frequencies, always checking the consequence.

 Lastly, the most tedious work, the removal of the noticeable crackles and clicks.
 They have to be taken out one by one.
-Small clicks I just cut out, larger ones I copy over by an identical undamaged section from within the song.
+Small clicks I just cut out; they are only milliseconds long.
+They can be heard but taking them out does change the beat minutely but it is not noticeable.
+Larger, longer clicks I replace (copy over) by an identical undamaged section from within the song.
 Luckily, Tango music is somewhat repetitive.

 Sections with crackles I reduce first with a low pass filter.
 If this is not enough or the section is too long or severely damaged, I use the same method from above, copy and paste from an intact part.

-I have also started utilising the significantly increased dynamic range of digital recording (the extent to which the quietest and loudest sound can be recorded).
+I have also started utilising the significantly increased dynamic range of digital recording (the range in which the quietest and loudest sound can be recorded).
 Since I know what life music (without amplification) sounds like I can judge when to emphasise the beat and even increase the sound level at specific sections where and when appropriate.

 How long does it take to dust a Piece?

-An easy peasy song takes about half an hour.
+An easy peasy song takes about an hour.
 This would include a general adjustment of the playback volume to about .5 to 1 dB below the maximum dynamic range, or whatever I find appropriate for the kind of music.
-I also add silence at the start (half a sec) and end time (about 5 sec).
+I also add silence at the start (a second) and end time (about 5 sec).